smhenry2/ATMS-523-Module-2-smhenry2/README.md

 # ATMS-523-Module-2

+## Description

+Module 2 notebooks and assignment by Sarah Henry.

+## Usage

 Install required libraries using the `environment.yml` file.  `mamba install environment.yml` then mamba activate `xarray-climate`.

 The Homework assignment can be completed in a new jupyter notebook that you commit to this repository.